rng-guy/NFSMWBartender/README.md

 &nbsp;

 For more details on which features (and .ini files) each set includes, see the following sections.
-There are also separate sections for **Installation** instructions and the **Limitations** of this mod.
+There are also separate sections for **installation** instructions and the **limitations** of this mod.

 &nbsp;